 7. Unroll the print and remove the tissue paper – the print will be flattened.

 I offer two basic sizes, a small size and a large size, but both can be customised especially for you.
 If you order a print whereby the longest side is equal to or less than 30cm (12 inches) then your print falls into my small category.
 If you order a print larger than this, then your print falls into my large size.
-There is no extra charge for a print larger than my standard large size but there is a limitation as to how large I can print a piece, as the quality deteriorates with an increase in size.
+There might be a small extra charge for a print larger than my standard large size and remember there is a limitation as to how large I can print a piece, as the quality deteriorates with an increase in size.
 I have found, from extensive printing experience, that a size of 84cm (33 inches) is optimum and that is why this is my standard large size.
-But if you would like a larger print, I can certainly print bigger, but exactly how big will depend on the individual photo.
-Quality is of the utmost importance.
-I suggest that you begin by deciding where you want to hang the piece and by making allowance for a frame, and then measuring the longest side that you would like your print to be.
+But if you would like a larger print, I can certainly print bigger, but exactly how big will depend on the individual photo and the width, as paper rolls come only so wide.
+Quality is of the utmost importance and I suggest that you begin by deciding where you want to hang the piece and by making allowance for a frame, then measuring the longest side that you would like your print to be.
 We can then take it from there.

 Yes I can!
 But what will help me greatly is if you browse my galleries or Instagram and tell me what sort of images you are interested in?
 I can then send you more options in a single email, to help you along in your selection process.
 For example, you might want a print of flamingoes in flight and in black and white.
 I can then send you a selection as currently in my Pink Africa gallery, I only have one black and white image matching this description.
 But on file, I have a few more.
 It is unfortunately not feasible to place all my imagery onto my website, so by all means if you like what you see, and if you want to see more of a specific concept, colour, animal or location, then please do send me a request.
 I collect my photographs painstakingly and meticulously, so I will not send you dozens of photographs, as I am an artist rather than a stock library.
 But, in most instances, I certainly can send you a few more options to choose from, making your selection process personal and unique.

 All the photographs of wildlife or nature that you see on this website are offered as limited edition prints only.
 You can email me and enquire about purchasing any photo of mine, including any you see on social media.
 But, I only sell limited edition pieces as every photograph I put out, is a work of carefully considered art.
-I therefore do not distinguish between open and closed editions as every one of my photographs is an expression of art to be considered, displayed, appreciated and enjoyed.
-Each is a rare and singular moment, captured and created in the wild, and being in its very essence a rarity, each is therefore only offered as a highly exclusive limited edition art print.
+I therefore do not distinguish between open and closed editions.

 From the time you get a reply, the print usually takes two weeks to arrive at your door.
 If you need it sooner, then it is possible.